 I took the SAT twice when I was in high school.
 The first run was a royal flop; the second got me a full-tuition merit scholarship at the University of Chicago.
 In retrospect, it’s no mystery what I did wrong.
-Let me share my experience with you, so that you can avoid making the same mistakes.
+Let me share my experience with you, so that you can avoid making the same mistakes during crunch time.

 I’m home from school, and a wave of unease is rippling through the household.
 I’m way hungrier than I should be, and the last thing I want to do is my homework.
 I manage to procrastinate until 9pm and stay up all night finishing an assignment I forgot about (oops!).